-5 minutes with … Hazard and Resilience Modelling team
+Five minutes with … the Hazard and Resilience Modelling team

 Meet the team behind our geohazard products and datasets.22/04/2021

-With an increasing awareness of the issues around climate change, and changes in pattern and severity of hazards such as flooding, coastal erosion and subsidence, it is more important than ever that we continue to update data products with the latest research and data analyses.
-BGS make information available for users to help model, plan, mitigate and adapt to geohazards across Great Britain, being prepared both for today and for the future.
+With an increasing awareness of the issues around climate change and changes in pattern and severity of hazards such as flooding, coastal erosion and subsidence, it is more important than ever that we continue to update data products with the latest research and data analyses.
+BGS makes information available for users to help model, plan, mitigate for and adapt to geohazards across Great Britain, being prepared both for today and for the future.

-In this blog, we’re introducing you to our product development team for Hazard & Resilience Modelling.
-We’ll share a little about their individual roles and experience and what drives them to create and continue to improve BGS’ data products.
+In this blog, we’re introducing you to our product development team for BGS Hazard and Resilience Modelling.
+We’ll share a little about their individual roles and experience and what drives them to create and continue to improve BGS’s data products.

 So, grab a cuppa and meet …

 The variety and scope of tasks Clive works on can vary hugely from IT work, scripting computer processes in a software called Python, to being out in the field, examining river processes in the Lake District National Park.
-Clive recalls this latter as one of his favourite projects, learning through fieldwork and gaining a greater understanding of physical process is invaluable and led to the creation of a data product GeoScour and GeoScour Open, all about identifying key areas at risk of river erosion during storm floods.
+Clive recalls the last as one of his favourite projects; learning through fieldwork and gaining a greater understanding of physical process is invaluable and led to the creation of a data product GeoScour and GeoScour Open, all about identifying key areas at risk of river erosion during storm floods.

 To find out more about Clive’s data and outputs, please visit:

 - sustainable drainage systems